Inertial Momentum Dissipation for Viscosity Solutions of Euler Equations: External Flow Around a Smooth Body: Introduction

 Our results and analysis here are modelled closely after those of Duchon \& Robert \cite{duchon2000inertial}, who established a kinetic energy balance distributionally in spacetime for weak solutions of incompressible Euler and Navier-Stokes equations.
 In particular, under suitable assumptions, \cite{duchon2000inertial} showed that the (viscous and inertial) dissipation $\nu|\grad \bu^\nu|^2+D(\bu^\nu)$ for a sequence of Leray solutions with viscosity tending to zero must converge to a positive distribution (Radon measure) which agrees also with the inertial dissipation $D(\bu)$ for weak solutions of Euler equations obtained in the inviscid limit.
 In order to generalize the Duchon-Robert analysis to obtain a momentum balance distributionally in space-time, we have had to make two key modifications.
-First, we do not treat admissable Leray weak solutions of the Navier-Stokes equations, but instead assume that all Navier-Stokes solutions are strong.
+First, we do not treat admissable or Leray weak solutions of the Navier-Stokes equations, but instead assume that all Navier-Stokes solutions are strong.
 The technical reason for this decision is that our argument requires consideration of the global momentum balance of the Navier-Stokes solution, in which spatial integration by parts yields an integral over $\partial B$ of the viscous Newtonian stress.
-However, the known regularity of Leray solutions does not suffice to take the trace of the velocity-gradient at the boundary and thus the validity of the global momentum balance, to our knowledge, remains open for Leray solutions.
+Only recently has there been some progress in defining the trace of an averaged vorticity at the boundary for Leray solutions \cite{vasseur2023boundary}, but these results do not suffice for our analysis.
 There seems to be no loss of physical significance of our results by assuming strong solutions, however, since there is no empirical evidence for Leray-type singularities in any known fluid flow.
 The second and related difference is that our argument involves smearing the Navier-Stokes solutions with elements of an enlarged space of test functions, which need not be compactly supported in the open set $\Omega$ but which may instead be non-vanishing on $\partial \Omega$ and have there one-sided derivatives of all orders.
 A convenient definition of this non-standard class of test functions on $\bar{\Omega}\times (0,T)$ is as restrictions of standard test functions on ${\mathbb R}^3\times (0,T)$: